grondilu/clifford/README.md

 More tests.
 Better performance.
 Possibly using NativeCall for the heavy lifting.

-Optimized imlementations for homogeneous and conformal models of the 3D Euclidean space.
+Optimized implementations for homogeneous and conformal models of the 3D Euclidean space.

 Use stuff found in [this paper](http://hdl.handle.net/11245/2.52687)